In line with the US standard, the schooling system in Tampa is split between three levels:

 Private schools in Tampa

 There are a fair few private schools in Tampa, many of which have a religious affiliation, mostly with a branch of the Christian faith.
-Generally, private schools offer a higher standard of teaching and better facilities than most public schools.
-They also offer more advanced placement and honours programmes for academically-gifted students as well as sports, music and arts programmes for children that show an aptitude in those areas.
+Private schools tend to offer a higher standard of teaching and better facilities than most public schools.

 International schools in Tampa